8 Common Leadership Styles (Plus How To Find Your Own)

 Read more: Servant Leadership: Definition, Tips and Examples

 8. Visionary leadership style

 Visionary leaders possess a powerful ability to drive progress and usher in periods of change by inspiring employees and earning trust for new ideas.
 A visionary leader is also able to establish a strong organizational bond.
 They strive to foster confidence among direct reports and colleagues alike.

 Visionary style is especially helpful for small, fast-growing organizations, or larger organizations experiencing transformations or restructuring.
 Visionary leaders tend to be persistent and bold, strategic and open to taking risks.
 They're often described as inspirational, optimistic, innovative and magnetic.

 The benefits and challenges of a visionary leadership style include:

 Benefits: Visionary leadership can help companies grow, unite teams and the overall company and improve outdated technologies or practices.

-Challenges: Visionary leaders may miss important details or other opportunities because they’re so focused on the big picture.
-They may also sacrifice the resolution of present-day issues because they are more future-oriented, which could leave their team feeling unheard.
+Challenges: Visionary leaders may miss important details or other opportunities, like recognizing their teams, because they’re so focused on the big picture.

 Read more: 14 Traits of Visionary Leaders